 No matter which security level you end up using, virtually all proxies log your activity, which can be used to track you.

 The third way of categorizing proxy types is by their exclusivity.
 It has a direct impact on the speed and anonymity and usually determines the price you will be paying for the service.

 Dedicated proxy – in this case you get a dedicated IP address.
-It positively affects your connection speed but negatively impacts your anonymity because the IP points exactly to your device.
+It positively affects your connection speed but negatively impacts your anonymity because the IP points directly to your device.

-Semi-shared proxy – that’s when four people share the same proxy and sacrifice a bit of speed for a bit more anonymity.
+Semi-shared proxy – this is when 2-5 people share the same proxy and sacrifice a bit of speed for a bit more anonymity.

 General proxy – this proxy is shared publicly, meaning that your anonymity depends on the number of users online, but so does your connection speed.

 Should you use a free or paid proxy?

 Well, it depends on the level of privacy and speed that you require.
 If your goal is just accessing geo-blocked content, a free proxy might do the trick.
 But if you want to be sure that at least your IP address is not visible to third parties while you’re using the service, you’d better go with the paid option.